Chapter 9 Documentation Template

 */

-The only difference between syntax for R and C++ code is how comments are denoted in the language.
+The only difference between the syntax for R and C++ code is how comments are denoted in the language.
+Below is an example from R code.

 #' This function calculates the von Bertalanffy growth curve.